Office Hours with Experts

 Keriann Kohler is the Director of Partnerships of the groundbreaking feminist wedding publication A Practical Wedding.
 APW has been helping to change the face of weddings for nearly a decade with its focus on intersectional feminism and resistance (with a side of glitter), and in that time has become the largest independently owned wedding publication.
 Keriann connects rad wedding vendors with what she has been told are "the coolest, kindest, and most creative clients" around.
 She has more than a decade of experience managing small businesses in a variety of industries in both NY and LA, and loves to pass on what she's learned in the trenches to the wedding professionals she works with.
 The rest of the time Keriann can be found working on the multi-disciplinary arts magazine ESOPUS and dabbling in all things mystical as the creator of The Woo Workbook.

-Keriann is particularly able to help if you are: struggling with selecting images or writing copy for your website or advertising materials; wanting your website or advertising materials reviewed with an emphasis on turning eyeballs into inquiries; wondering what the best use of your marketing budget might be; or needing guidance on managing cash flow and creating a budget for business expenses.
+Keriann is available on Wednesday morning from 10am - 12pm for Office Hours!
+She is particularly able to help if you are: struggling with selecting images or writing copy for your website or advertising materials; wanting your website or advertising materials reviewed with an emphasis on turning eyeballs into inquiries; wondering what the best use of your marketing budget might be; or needing guidance on managing cash flow and creating a budget for business expenses.

 Najva Sol is Brand Director for A Practical Wedding, where she she focuses on harmonious, strategic growth of the company, personally overseeing design, development, data, and social media.
 As a queer woman of color, she enjoys fostering an environment committed to inclusivity, intersectional feminism…and glitter.
 In her free time, Najva is freelance photographer, and consultant for social media, brand strategy, SEO, and digital community.